ZacksAmber/Udacity-AWS-Machine-Learning/Lesson6/Exercise - Making a package and pip installing/README.md

 ---

-### 5. Update two modules
+### 5. Update the module `Gaussiandistribution.py`

-Since the Python script `Gaussiandistribution.py` was not designed for uploading to PyPI.
-We need to update the code.
+Since the Python script `Gaussiandistribution.py` was not designed for uploading to PyPI, we need to update the code.

 `Gaussiandistribution.py` old code: